acmesecorg/metacrack/README.md

 Metacrack is a command line tool for security researchers to create targeted hash / word association lists to help crack salted hashes in [hashcat](https://github.com/hashcat/hashcat).
 Metacrack is currently in beta, and is not yet optimised for performance.

-Each function is written as a plugin which maps directly to a command line verb for example:
+Each function is written as a plugin which maps directly to a command line verb, for example:

 `meta export values.txt output.txt`